spiral/docs/framework/components.md

-## Shared/Global container
+# Shared/Global container
-Framework components and bundles can work using only dependency injections (however some functionality like shared loggers, easy pagination will be disabled), but in some cases it's easier to construct your application when you have one global instance of container for your environment.
-Such container only available when your application receives incoming request in order to avoid collision with other applications in a same runtime process.
+In order to simplify access to container in your application and enable some of sugar functionality Spiral relays on global static instance of IoC container:

 ```php
 \App::sharedContainer()->get('views')->render(...);